szpak/spock-global-unroll/README.md

 There is also Marcin's blog available: [Solid Soft](http://blog.solidsoft.info/) - working code is not enough.

 Issues and features requests can be raised using the [issue tracker](https://github.com/szpak/spock-global-unroll/issues).
-Question can be asked using the Spock [mailing list/forum](https://groups.google.com/forum/#!forum/spockframework).
+Questions can be asked using the Spock [mailing list/forum](https://groups.google.com/forum/#!forum/spockframework).

 Please note that spock-global-unroll is a separate project and is NOT supported by The Spock Core Team.